MOS Technology 6532

 The 6532 RAM-I/O-Timer (RIOT) was an integrated circuit made by MOS Technology, as well as second sources such as Rockwell.
-It incorporates 128 bytes of static RAM, two bidirectional 8-bit digital input/output ports, and a 8-bit Programmable interval timer (with pre-divider).
+It incorporates 128 bytes of static RAM, two bidirectional 8-bit digital input/output ports, and an 8-bit Programmable interval timer (with pre-divider).
 This high degree of integration made it popular in the late 1970s and early 1980s, as it could take the place of several different integrated circuits (ICs).

 It is used in the Atari 2600 video game console.
 The chip was also deployed in Gottlieb pinball machines, such as Haunted House and Black Hole, the Atari 810 and 1050 disk drives, as well as Commodore's 8050, 8250 & 8250LP PET disk drives.
 The Atari 850 Interface, which gives the Atari 400 and 800 computers an RS-232 interface, uses two 6532 chips.

 6532 ICs were available in 1 MHz and 2 MHz versions.
 The form factor was a 40-pin ceramic or plastic DIP package.